 At approximately 1:00 a.m., Tom and Gena were called to a separate room and were advised that Luke had been shot and killed.
-Gena was told that Luke was alone when he was killed on the third floor of building 12.
+Gena was told that Luke was alone when he was killed on the third floor of Building 12.
 She found out several days later that she had been provided incorrect information.
-Luke had actually been shot on the first floor of building 12 while next to Gina Montalto and Martin Duque.
-Immediately after being told of her son's death, Gena was provided with paperwork to sign.
+Luke had actually been shot on the first floor of Building 12 while next to Gina Montalto and Martin Duque.
+Immediately after being told of her son's death, Gena was provided with victim's assistance paperwork to sign.